 Note: We have addressed a lot of Dana’s concerns.
 This is my reply.

 Actually a lot of the things you mentioned have been addressed.
 I hope the hole issue works this time.
 We did move them out as far as we thought prudent.
 We did keep the traces away from the hole areas as far as was practical.
 I liked the Delrin screw idea and wondered if it was an M1.6 or M1.7 You can see the traces on either side of the board.
 There are no interior traces.
 That should leave some wiggle room for enlarging the holes.
 I wanted slots but the board manufacturer balked at the idea.
 We are changing over to a little taller 21-pin connector.
-The one we are using is NMRA spec but SoundTraxx and maybe Digitrax now may have a little thicker decoders os we are changing that.
+The one we are using is NMRA spec but SoundTraxx and maybe Digitrax now may have a little thicker decoders so we are changed that.
 Don’t be afraid to squeeze the decoder home as well to get a good seat.
-Again my knowledge of Digitrax is limited but people had trouble with the SoundTraxx decoders until they seated them firmly.
+Again my knowledge of Digitrax is limited but people had trouble with the SoundTraxx decoders until they seated them firmly in the original Decoder Buddys.
 You’ll have to talk to the motor manufacturers for both of us!
 Why R wires colered???
 Hmmmmm.
 Pad size on the small connector board will probably have to stay the same.
 What I’ve done to make them work for me is poke the wire through the hole solder it then cut the excess off.
 My LEDs come as prewired smd 0603s.
 The wire is at least 30 gauge and silicone so it doesn’t melt leaving me with good insulation.

 And now Dana’s last comment.